micha/resty/README.markdown

       Options:

+      -W            Don't write to history file (only when sourcing script).
       -V            Edit the input data interactively in 'vi'.
 (PUT and POST requests only, with data piped to stdin.)
       -Z            Raw output.
 This disables any processing of HTML in the